The iUniversity

 Albinoni, Brescianello, Pergolesi, Stradella,

-Vivaldi, Locatelli, Mascitti, Corelli, Caldara
+Vivaldi, Locatelli, Mascitti, Corelli, and Caldara

 ME-005 – The Great String era – Concerti (260 pages)